 - Represented several affiliated broker-dealer firms in connection with FINRA's investigation of sales practices and customer disclosures related to variable annuity products.
 We were able to obtain a favorable settlement for these clients, at a critical time in their businesses.

-- Convinced SEC Enforcement to close its investigation of our global financial services client, which had been opened based on allegations by a putative whistleblower, asserting a variety of claimed securities laws violations.
+- Convinced SEC Enforcement to close its investigation of a global financial services client, which had been opened based on allegations by a putative whistleblower, asserting a variety of claimed securities laws violations.

 - After multiple referrals of examination findings were consolidated, successfully resolved SEC Enforcement matter charging multiple compliance failures and breaches of fiduciary duty by affiliated dual registrant firms.